MultiTenancyServer/MultiTenancyServer/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6by9bawg017k26tl/branch/master?svg=true)](https://ci.appveyor.com/project/krispenner/multitenancyserver/branch/master)
 # MultiTenancyServer

-## Design
-MultiTenancyServer aims to be a lightweight package for adding multi-tenancy to any codebase easily.
-Heavily influenced from the design of ASP.NET Core Identity.
+MultiTenancyServer aims to be a lightweight package for adding multi-tenancy support to any codebase easily.
+It is heavily influenced from the design of ASP.NET Core Identity.
 You can add multi-tenancy support to your model without adding any tenant partition key properties to any classes/entities.
 Using ASP.NET Core it can retrieve the current tenant from a custom domain name, partial hostname, HTTP request header, URL path, query string parameter, authenticated user claim, or a custom implementation.
-Using Entity Framework Core, tenant partition keys are added as shadow properties (or actual properties) and enforced through global filters.
+Using Entity Framework Core, tenant partition keys are added as shadow properties (or optionally concrete properties) and enforced through global query filters.
+The below example shows how to use MultiTenancyServer with ASP.NET Core Identity and IdentityServer4 together, if you only need one remove the other or use this as a base for your own requirements.

 ## Define Model
 Define your own tenant model, or inherit from TenancyTenant, or just use TenancyTenant as is.
+In this example we will inherit from TenancyTenant.

 ``` cs
 public class Tenant : TenancyTenant